ansys/pymechanical/doc/source/index.rst

 ^^^^^^^^^^^^^^^^^
-PyMechanical's embedded instance is based on `pythonnet  <http://pythonnet.github.io/>.` Rather than starting a new process for Mechanical, a Mechanical object (which is implemented .NET) is directly loaded into python memory using pythonnet.
+PyMechanical's embedded instance is based on `pythonnet  <http://pythonnet.github.io/>.` Rather than starting a new process for Mechanical, a Mechanical object (which is implemented in .NET) is directly loaded into python memory using ``pythonnet``.
 From there, the entire application data model is available for use from Python code.

 For comprehensive information on this feature, see the :ref:`ref_user_guide_embedding`.